CXP Archive Transcoder

 Basic ArchiveTranscoder Concepts

 An Archive Transcoder Job contains one or more segments.
 Multiple segments in a job will be joined together one after another to make one continuous Windows Media output.
-Among other things, this provides support for removing an undesired period of time (such as a break) from the archive of an event, and for scenarios where different video sources are desired at different times during the archive.
+Among other things, this provides support for removing an undesired period of time (such as a break) from the archive of an event, and for scenarios where different video or audio sources are desired at different times during the archive.

 An Archive Transcoder Output Target may be 'stream' or 'download'.
 One or both targets must be specified in a job.
 A Stream target is designed for a scenario where you will stream the archive to remote clients.
 In this scenairo a Windows Media Server may be used to distribute the audio and video, and a separate web server would be used to deliver slide images and presentation data.
 The major assumption for the stream target is that all clients have reasonably good network connectivity at all times during archive viewing.
 The download target is designed to be packaged in a zip archive for download, or placed on removable media, and used by off-line clients.
 The download target is entirely self-contained and requires no network services during archive viewing.